-Starting: Upon the judge's instructions, the two teams bow to each other in the outer ring, approach the ring, and place their sumo-bots in the starting box in a parallel position (based on the initial direction of movement).
-All sumo-bots must begin a round by moving away from the other robot; active searching is encouraged in this way.
-The judge of the round will verify with the contestants that their sumo-bots are positioned on the arena in a way which will result in them initially traveling in opposite directions - either clockwise or counter-clockwise as indicated by the judge.
-Robots must move in that direction completely out of the box before beginning to move toward the other robot.
+Starting: Upon the judge's instructions, the two teams bow to each other in the outer ring, approach the ring, and place their sumo-bots fully inside of the starting box.
+All sumo-bots must begin a round by moving out of the starting box in any direction except toward the other box - parallel or away from the centerline of the ring.
+The judge of the round will verify with the contestants that their sumo-bots are positioned on the arena in a way which will result in them initially traveling outside of the box and not toward the other robot.
+Contestants do not need to reveal which direction their robot will move, just that they are sure it will satisfy the requirements.
+Robots must move completely out of the box before beginning to move toward the other side of the ring.
+We encourage contestants to have several starting programs to enhance their success against different robots.